brey/pyPoseidon/README.md

 export ECMWF=path/to/ECMWF/data e.g. export ECMWF=/opt/ECMWF # it is assumed that in this folder the structure is year/month/day/yyyymmdd.hh/

-In order to keep it compact the rest if the paths are kept relative to the /src folder.
+In order to keep it compact the rest of the paths are kept relative to the /src folder.
 One can use symbolic links to link there the required data.
 See corresponding folders for more details.

+* Related to ipython

+In the Notebooks pypath_magic is used to load local modules.
+In order to use the scipts however add the /src/ and /util/ folder to PYTHONPATH

 ### Prerequisities